-Safety Message for Students Living Off Campus From the Binghamton University Chief
+Safety Message for Students Living Off Campus From the New York State University Police

-Throughout the academic year, I send messages to our students about how to be safe
+Throughout the academic year, we send messages to our students about how to be safe

 both on and off campus.
-The safety tips I give throughout the academic year are important
+The safety tips we give throughout the academic year are important

 reminders for all students whether you live off campus, visit off campus or spend